 Note 4: No-Knead Bread In a Hurry: After 2–3 hours, you can bake the bread immediately.
 The flavor and texture won’t be as developed as after a long rest but will still be tasty.

-Storage: This bread is best on days one and two.
+Storage: This bread is best on days 1 and 2.
 On the first day, leave it out uncovered with the cut side down on a cutting board to keep the crust crisp.
 After that, store it in an airtight container or bag.
 The crust may lose its crispness, but the bread will still be great toasted.

 Nutrition